Mark Austin, PhD

 Robert M. Carini, PhD

-Dr. Carini is an associate professor of sociology, and his research examines the sociologies of leisure, family, and education.
+Dr. Carini is an associate professor of sociology, and his research examines the sociologies of leisure, sport, family, and education.
 He is collaborating on several projects that theorize how individuals are socialized into different leisure activities, and how they are, in turn, socialized by their participation.
 In particular, he is considering how gender shapes leisure/sport participation.
-Finally, he is interested in the various roles that leisure plays in family life.
+He is also interested in the various roles that leisure plays in family life.
 Dr. Carini was co-recipient of the American Sociological Association’s 2007 Outstanding Publication Award (Section on Aging and the Life Course) for “Advancing Age, Advantaged Youth: Parental Age and the Transmission of Resources to Youths.”
 His articles have appeared in Social Forces, Harvard Educational Review, International Review for the Sociology of Sport, Phi Delta Kappan, Research in Higher Education, and The Journal of Higher Education.
-Finally, he teaches undergraduate methods and statistics courses, sociology of family, sociology of leisure, and our doctoral statistics course.
+Finally, he teaches undergraduate methods and statistics courses, sociology of leisure, sociology of family, and our doctoral statistics course.

 firstname.lastname@example.org (502) 852-8030